core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~~
 {: #tp-info-udp title="Format of 'tp_info' with UDP as Transport Protocol"}

-The CBOR diagnostic notation in {{tp-info-udp-example}} provides an example of the 'tp_info' CBOR array when CoAP is transported over UDP.
+The CBOR diagnostic notation in {{tp-info-udp-example}} provides an example of the 'tp_info' CBOR array when CoAP is transported over UDP, according to this document.

 In the example, SRV_ADDR is 2001:db8::ab, SRV_PORT is 5683 (omitted in the CRI of 'tpi_server' as it is the default port number when CoAP is transported over UDP), GRP_ADDR is ff35:30:2001:db8::23, and GRP_PORT is 61616.